RonaldAllanRivera/book-reader/PLAN.md

 # Scholastic Learning Zone Automation – PLAN

 ## 1. Goals
-- **Automate reading workflow** in Scholastic Learning Zone (SLZ):
-  - Open browser
+- **Assist with SLZ reading & quizzes** while keeping you in control:
-  - Log in with saved credentials (not hardcoded in repo)
+  - Open browser and log in with saved credentials (from `.env` / config, not hardcoded).
-  - Navigate to a selected book
+  - Navigate to a selected book and read it.
-  - Click `READ` / `START READING`
-  - Optionally auto-scroll pages for a configurable time
-  - Click `STOP READING`
-  - Click `QUIZ` and show questions
-- **Assist with quiz answers**:
+  - Use a **Tkinter desktop GUI** to:
+    - Capture **book pages** as screenshots from the clipboard and transcribe them with local OCR (easyocr), showing a progress bar and full-page transcripts.
-  - Capture quiz questions and options from the page
-  - Use an AI model to propose the best answer
+    - Capture **quiz questions** as screenshots from the clipboard, transcribe them with OCR, and ask an AI model for the best answer using the book transcript as context.
-  - You manually click the answer (no auto-answering to reduce risk & keep control)
+  - You always **manually click the answers** in SLZ (no auto-answering).
+- **Optional CLI / overlay mode** for advanced use:
+  - Use Selenium-only flows that read directly from the browser (auto-reading overlay + DOM-based quiz extraction with in-page suggestions).
 - **Use free / low‑cost AI** where possible.

 ---